laravel/docs/mix.md

 > {note} Absolute paths for any given `url()` will be excluded from URL-rewriting.
 For example, `url('/images/thing.png')` or `url('http://example.com/images/thing.png')` won't be modified.

-By default, Laravel Mix and Webpack will find `example.png`, copy it to your `public/images` folder, and then rewrite the `url()` within your generated stylesheet.
+By default, Laravel Mix and webpack will find `example.png`, copy it to your `public/images` folder, and then rewrite the `url()` within your generated stylesheet.
 As such, your compiled CSS will be:

     .example {
         background: url(/images/example.png?d41d8cd98f00b204e9800998ecf8427e);